ingra107/clif_vent_variation/README.md

 ### Inclusion

 1. Adults (age \>= 18 years old)
-2. Mechnical Ventilation within 72 hours of admission
+2. Mechanical Ventilation within 72 hours of admission
 3. Admission from 2018-2024  (anytime between these years is acceptable... does not need to be the entire time frame)
 4. Volume control with a set tidal volume within 24 hours of mechanical ventilation